 Antoinette Pinchot was born in New York City on 15th January, 1924.
 Her father Amos Pinchot, was a wealthy lawyer who helped fund the radical journal, The Masses.
 He was also a key figure in the Progressive Party.
 Her mother, Ruth Pinchot, was a journalist who worked for worked for magazines such as The Nation and The New Republic.
 (1)

-As a child Antoinette and his sisters, Mary and Rosamund were brought into contact with left-wing intellectuals.
+As a child Antoinette and her sisters, Mary and Rosamund were brought into contact with left-wing intellectuals.
 People like Mabel Dodge, Crystal Eastman, Max Eastman, Louis Brandeis, Robert La Follette and Harold Ickes were regular visitors at their Grey Towers home in Milford, Pennsylvania.
 According to Nina Burleigh: "At Grey Towers the women were practicing nudists, and they often wandered the grounds near the pool and waterfall naked, to the great delight of the servants."
 (2)

 Antoinette attended Brearley School and Vassar College.
 After graduating in 1945 she worked on the staff of Vogue.
 Two years later she married lawyer Steuart L. Pittman.
 The couple lived in Georgetown, Washington, and over the next seven years she gave birth to four children (Andrew, Nancy, Rosamond and Tamara.
 (3)